Cross-Cultural and International Education (MACIE) - Archived 2019-20 Graduate Catalog

 Applicants seeking admission to the graduate programs in MACIE should follow the instructions outlined in the Graduate Admission section of this Graduate Catalog, including the online application to the Graduate College.

-Applicants for the MACIE program must submit the following items to the MACIE program office:
+Applicants for the MACIE program must submit the following items with the online application:

 For more detailed information on the application and admission procedures for the MACIE program, please see http://www.bgsu.edu/education-and-human-development/school-of-educational-foundations-leadership-policy/cross-cultural-international-education/application.html